ASH1L: Gene

 Ash1 was discovered as a gene causing an imaginal disc mutant phenotype in Drosophila.
 Ash1 is a member of the trithorax-group (trxG) of proteins, a group of transcriptional activators that are involved in regulating Hox gene expression and body segment identity.
 Drosophila Ash1 interacts with trithorax to regulate ultrabithorax expression.

 The human ASH1L gene spans 227.5 kb on chromosome 1, band q22.
-This region is rearranged in a variety of human cancers such as leukemia, non-Hodgkin’s lymphoma, and some solid tumors.
+This region is rearranged in a variety of human cancers such as leukemia, non-Hodgkin's lymphoma, and some solid tumors.
 The gene is expressed in multiple tissues, with highest levels in brain, kidney, and heart, as a 10.5-kb mRNA transcript.
+Mutations in ASH1L in humans have been associated with autism, epilepsy, and intellectual disability.

 Structure

 Human ASH1L protein is 2969 amino acids long with a molecular weight of 333 kDa.
 ASH1L has an associated with SET domain (AWS), a SET domain, a post-set domain, a bromodomain, a bromo-adjacent homology domain, and a plant homeodomain finger (PHD finger).
 Human and Drosophila Ash1 share 66% and 77% similarity in their SET and PHD finger domains, respectively.
 A bromodomain is not present in Drosophila Ash1.

-The SET domain is responsible for ASH1L’s histone methyltransferase (HMTase) activity.
+The SET domain is responsible for ASH1L's histone methyltransferase (HMTase) activity.
 Unlike other proteins that contain a SET domain at their C terminus, ASH1L has a SET domain in the middle of the protein.
 The crystal structure of the human ASH1L catalytic domain, including the AWS, SET, and post-SET domains, has been solved to 2.9 angstrom resolution.
 The structure shows that the substrate binding pocket is blocked by a loop from the post-SET domain, and because mutation of the loop stimulates ASH1L HMTase activity, it was proposed that this loop serves a regulatory role.